mit-rss/intro_to_ros/README.md

 **Before this lab:** Make sure you have completed the [base installation](https://github.com/mit-rss/base_installation) of the racecar Docker container.

 The objective of the following exercises is to help you practice the most commonly used concepts in ROS.
-We provide a quick reference document and pointers to relevant documentations.
+We provide a quick reference document and pointers to relevant documentation.
 Feel free to use all the resources available to you to learn the concepts as thoroughly as possible and complete the exercises as efficiently as possible.

 Although you're encouraged to collaborate with others if you are stuck, the lab should be completed individually so you can get practice with skills that will be essential later on in the course when you are in teams.
-If you have general questions, please post on Piazza so other students can benefit from the answer.
+If you have general questions, please post them on Piazza so other students can benefit from the answer.
 If you have a question about your individual submission, please make a private post.

 ## Submission
 You are meant to complete this lab by testing your code and verifying the results on your own, as you would do in real life.
 Once you are confident in your answers, your lab will be graded against our automated tests.
 Please refer to the next section, **Automated Tests** for instructions on how to run these tests.
 You will be submitting the resulting `log.npf` file to "Lab 1C: Intro to ROS -- log.npf submission" on Gradescope, in addition to a zip file containing your local repository (`ros_exercises.zip`) to "Lab 1C: Intro to ROS -- Git repo submission".